 Rocky Mountaineer is a luxury train ride which takes in the best scenery in the Canadian Rockies.
 For some, this well-known holiday features high up on their bucket list.
 For others, you may still have some questions about what this holiday is and what’s included.
-Wondering what to expect onboard Rocky Mountaineer?
+Wondering what to expect onboard your Canadian Rockies train journey?
 Read on for the answers to your questions.

 What is Rocky Mountaineer?